 Ghee might sound cool and trendy, but that doesn’t make it necessarily healthier than butter.

-In terms of cooking, if you’re looking to cook foods at a higher temperature, ghee is a better option because of its higher smoke point.
+For cooking, if you’re looking to stir-fry or sauté foods, ghee is a better option because of its higher smoke point.

 In terms of lactose, if you’re lactose intolerant, ghee is a better choice for you.

 Lasting transformation is not about giving people a bunch of restrictive rules.
 It’s not about telling people you can and cannot do this.
 It’s about changing their psychology.

 — Eric Edmeades, Author of Mindvalley’s WildFit Program

 The bottom line is, it’s about understanding your needs and choosing the right foods that can best support your health transformation journey.

 Why Diets Don’t WorkThe idea that modern diets improve your health is a myth.